Implement insulated gate bipolar transistor (IGBT)

 The inductance Lon is forced to 0 if you choose to discretize your circuit.

-(VR) is a function of the duty cycle (α)
+average output voltage (VR) is a function of the duty cycle (α) of the

 Mohan, N., T.M.
 Undeland, and W.P.
 Robbins, Power Electronics: Converters, Applications, and Design, John Wiley & Sons, Inc., New York, 1995.